-Eva is the heart of Well Habit World.
-She is a social entrepreneur who devotes her energy to sharing the Well Habit vision for wellness in schools, community, healthcare and workplaces .
+Eva is a social entrepreneur who devotes her energy to designing wellness processes, training, tools and books for schools, community, healthcare and workplaces.

-She has been physiotherapist, teacher, environmental scientist, filmmaker and producer of community radio.
+She has been trained in and worked as a physiotherapist, health educator, environmental scientist, filmmaker and producer of community radio.

-In the past decade she has been focused on innovation and design thinking in the emerging fields of health and wellness coaching.
+In the past decade she has focused on innovation and design thinking in health and wellness coaching.
 Eva designed and ran the Wellness Coach training at RMIT University’s School of Health Sciences Master of Wellness program.
 She was a Health Coach with Diabetes Victoria government funded Life Program.
 She has been a fellow with the Centre for Sustainability Leadership, School of Social Entrepreneurs and The Difference Incubator ‘Two Feet’ social business program.